Oily Dandruff: What It Is and How to Get Rid of It

 Anti-dandruff shampoos are the best way to control dandruff production.
 The best shampoos for this task have ingredients like sodium lauryl sulfate, benzoyl peroxide, selenium sulfide, salicylic acid, coal tar, sodium sulfacetamide, and ketoconazole.

-You can control dandruff with .
-Not only does it contain active ingredients like sodium lauryl sulfate, but CLEAR Deep Cleanse Anti-Dandruff Shampoo for Men also has Activated Charcoal and citrus peel.
-It effectively removes dirt, product residue, and excess sebum from the scalp, leaving it clean and feeling fresh.
+You can control dandruff with CLEAR Cool Sport Menthol Anti-Dandruff Shampoo for Men.
+Not only does it contain active ingredients like sodium lauryl sulfate, but it also has activated charcoal and citrus peel to effectively remove dirt, product residue, and excess sebum from the scalp, leaving it clean and feeling fresh.

 Oily dandruff can be quite a stressful scalp condition.
 However, you don't have to let it run your life (and your hair).
 Be proactive with your hygiene and endeavor to find products that work well with your needs.